geobacter-rs/about/CODING.md

   different virtual function table pointers.
 Ie passing your kernel `(&() as &dyn Any)` and then calling `Any::type_id` on it will fault (though the lack of virtual dispatch makes this hard to trigger)!
-* Stack references.
-The stack is not in accessible memory!
+* Host stack references.
+Host stacks are not in accessible memory!
 * Allocating in kernels/device side.
 Use custom allocators if you really need it.
 * Calling a function which uses `asm!`.
 * Anything not Rust code, including anything called via FFI.
 This includes calling